cataclysmbnteam/Cataclysm-BN/data/mods/rpg_system/README.md

 ## TODOs

 Have more interesting and dynamic stats and traits.
 They are all currently implemented either using `mod_` functions in lua, or using static mutation JSON bonuses.
 We could definitely add some more BombasticPerk style traits.
 Also, probably much of this is unbalanced.

+Anyone who is interested should feel free to make changes!